Attica (restaurant): History

-The restaurant was opened by Dr David Maccora (an emergency doctor at Malvern's Cabrini Hospital) and his wife Helen, in a converted suburban bank building.
-After two chefs failed to attract sufficient patronage at the restaurant the Maccoras employed Ben Shewry (formerly at St Kilda's Circa) in 2005, giving him full creative control of the menu.
-In January 2015 the Maccoras sold the restaurant to Shewry.
+Attica was opened in 2003 by Dr David Maccora, an emergency physician, and his wife Helen, in a converted suburban bank building on Glen Eira Road in Ripponlea.
+After two chefs failed to attract sufficient patronage, the Maccoras appointed Ben Shewry — formerly at Circa in St Kilda — as head chef in 2005, giving him full creative control of the menu.
+In January 2015, the Maccoras sold the restaurant to Shewry, making him the sole owner and operator.